corda/corda-runtime-os/buildSrc/README.md

     * *IMPORTANT!
 Dependencies containing packages that should be exposed inside the OSGi framework, but not installed as bundles themselves should be declared as `systemPackages`.
 This configuration should only be used when necessary.*
+    * *IMPORTANT!
+Runtime dependencies - as `implementation` colliding with dependencies defined in `systemPackages` are not zipped as OSGi bundles in the bootable application JAR, regardless the version.
+What declared as `systemPackages` has precedence.*

 The `appJar` task depends on the tasks